 The Scalable Scala blog on this site includes background and added information on the articles.

-Akka Concurrency: How Java, Scala, and Akka support concurrent programming – and why you need to use it is my presentation to the Wellington Java Users Group meeting on 18 December 2013.
-You can view the full video on Vimeo as Part 1 and Part 2.
+Acting Concurrent: The Akka actor model for Java and Scala is my presentation to the Seattle Java Users Group meeting on 19 August 2014.
+This starts with a look at Java 8 and Scala concurrency features, then moves on to using Akka actors in both Scala and Java, including discussion of retrofitting existing Java applications to Akka.
+You can view the full video on Vimeo.
 Click the image below to view the slide set (use mouse clicks or arrow keys to move through the slides, or scroll with your mouse wheel).